noodlewerk/NWPusher/README.md

 If everything is set up correctly, you only need to *Connect* and *Push*.
 Then you should receive the *You did it!* push message on the device.

-Again, if things are not working as expected, then please send me a message on GitHub or post and issue.
+Again, if things are not working as expected, send me a message on GitHub or post an issue.

 Pushing from source